-Patients at Bingham Nerve & Muscle (formerly EMG Clinics of Tennessee) can rest assured knowing that they’re receiving top-notch care from board-certified physicians and nationally certified technicians in an accredited facility.
-Both Dr. Ron Bingham and Dr. Miles Johnson are dual board-certified physicians by the American Board of Physical Medicine and Rehabilitation and the American Board of Electrodiagnostic Medicine.
+Patients at Bingham Nerve & Muscle can rest assured knowing that they’re receiving top-notch care from board-certified physicians and nationally certified technicians in an accredited facility.
+Both Dr. Ron Bingham and Dr. Remy A. Valdivia are dual board-certified physicians by the American Board of Physical Medicine and Rehabilitation and the American Board of Electrodiagnostic Medicine.

 The two doctors and their three technicians also are certified through the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM).
 This new credential for the technicians is tailored to capture the specialized knowledge, skills and abilities of professional electroneurodiagnostic technologists trained and educated in nerve conduction studies.

 The three Certified Nerve Conduction Technologists at Bingham Nerve and Muscle are Suzanne Bingham, Beth Giles, and Melonie Brasher.
 To be certified to do a nerve conduction study, the technicians took written and practical exams, were supervised by a physiatrist or a neurologist experienced in electrodiagnostic medicine for a year, and worked with at least 250 patients.